Deuteronomy 28

 Isaiah 1:18 NASB

 However, the Spirit of God enables us to live in a way that drives us toward obedience.
+Understanding the grace of Jesus is the foundation for that obedience, but the Spirit enables us to carry out the will of God.
 The decisions we make in this life will either lead to a life of fulfillment or a life of “what could have been.”
-Though we will have moments of struggle, generally speaking, we are either moving toward Him or away from Him.
+Though we will have moments of struggle, we are either moving toward Him or away from Him.
+We cannot achieve perfect obedience, but we can pursue God wholeheartedly.

 David Guzik

-9 The peacemakers are blessed, for they will be called sons of God.
-10 Those who are persecuted for righteousness are blessed, for the kingdom of heaven is theirs.
-11 “You are blessed when they insult and persecute you and falsely say every kind of evil against you because of Me.
-12 Be glad and rejoice, because your reward is great in heaven.
+[8] Blessed are the pure in heart, for they will see God.
+[9] Blessed are the peacemakers, for they will be called sons of God.
+[10] Blessed are those who are persecuted because of righteousness, for the kingdom of heaven is theirs.
+[11] “You are blessed when they insult you and persecute you and falsely say every kind of evil against you because of me.
+[12] Be glad and rejoice, because your reward is great in heaven.
 For that is how they persecuted the prophets who were before you.

-Though Israel had different expectations from the Messiah, we can see in Deuteronomy that His heart was the same.
-His desire was, and still is, for us to love and obey Him.
+Though Israel may have had different expectations from the Messiah, we can see in Deuteronomy 28 that His heart was the same.
+His desire was, and still is, for us to love Him with everything.
+Ultimately, God desires to fill His people with Christ’s fullness, as seen in Ephesians 3:18-21, urging them to focus wholeheartedly on Him for enduring blessings.